quangler/PROJ2000/Documentation/Completed Documents/Project Charter.md

 | IT Hardware Deployment Specialist            | Jamie | Hardware Deployment Specialist |          |
 | Network Architect and Innovations Specialist | Taqi  | Network Innovation Specialist  |          |

-Version 1.0 - 01/24/2024
-(This document was modified using ChatGPT for clarity purposes.)
+<sup>This document was modified using ChatGPT for clarity purposes.</sup>